 • CONTACT US

-Healing Light Sprains, Severe Sprains, and All the Sprains In Between
+Healing Light Sprains, Severe Sprains, and All Sprains in Between

 When you sprain your ankle, the sudden twisting or rolling of your ankle stretches or tears the ligaments that hold the joint together.
-Your recovery from a sprained ankle can be improved by taking the following actions:
+Learning how long does a sprained ankle take to heal requires following these recommended strategies:

 Talk to Your Doctor

 First, talk to your doctor to make sure that your ankle sprain is actually a sprain and not a more serious injury like a fracture.
 Your doctor may also want to determine if you have a high or low ankle sprain.
-The difference is in the ankle sprain’s anatomy: a high ankle sprain tears the ligaments which attach the tibia to the fibula, while a low ankle sprain stretches or tears the ligaments around the ankle joint.
+The difference is in the ankle sprain anatomy: A high ankle sprain tears the ankle ligaments, which attach the tibia to the fibula.
+In contrast, a low ankle sprain stretches or tears the ligaments around the ankle joint.

 • Grade 1: The ligament is stretched but not torn, and the swelling and discomfort are not severe.